Black Bean Brownies

 To reheat the brownies stored in the fridge, simply preheat your oven to 350ºF.
 Place your brownies on a baking sheet and reheat them for 3-10 minutes depending on how many brownies you are reheating.

-For nice and thick brownies, you can double the ingredients and bake for 15 minutes longer.
+For nice, thick brownies, you can double the ingredients and bake for 15 minutes longer.

 Yes, absolutely!
 You won’t actually taste the black beans in this brownie recipe since you have used your food processor to combine all the ingredients for your brownie batter.
 These Black Bean Brownies will taste like your normal rich and chewy brownies (except they are healthier!) and your kids wouldn’t even know that this recipe has beans unless you tell them!